amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

    -  WeightTargetQuantType: (Class) The quant type corresponding to weight in mixed precision has lower or equal precision.
 No default value; user needs to specify.
-   -  OutputIndex: (Integer) The index of output to caculate loss betweenf float model and quantized model.
+   -  OutputIndex: (Integer) The index of output to calculate loss between float model and quantized model.
 The default value is 0.
    -  Top1AccTarget: (Float) Top1 accuracy loss that user could accept between float model and quantized model.
 No default value; user needs to specify.
-   -  EvaluateFunction: (Function) The function to caculate accuracy for the model.
+   -  EvaluateFunction: (Function) The function to calculate accuracy for the model.
 Input of the function is model outputs(Tensor), output of the function is top1 accuracy(Float).
 No default function; user needs to provide.

+.. _quark-onnx-quantizing-using-fast-finetune:

 1.3 Quantizing Using Fast Finetune
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~